Kati Thanda–Lake Eyre: 2019

 In late March 2019, floodwaters began arriving as a result of torrential rains in northern Queensland in January.
 In the past, the water had taken anywhere from three to 10 months to reach the lake, but this time it arrived in two.
 The first flooding would be closely followed by another surge, following rains produced by Cyclone Trevor.
 Traditional owners and graziers agree that it is essential that the river run its course and should not be harvested during floods, as any interference in the natural systems could damage the ecosystem.

 2025

 In April 2025 it was predicted that floodwaters from Queensland in late March, combined with local rainfall pre-filling parts of the lake, would result in the lake reaching its deepest levels in 15 years some time around late May to June.
 Upstream river levels have been higher than in previous flood events, with Birdsville reaching 8.75 m on Wednesday 9 April (higher than the 8.15 m in 2019), and Windorah recording flood levels approaching 1974's heights, that being Australia's wettest year on record.
 On 30 May 2025, the floodwaters were said to be the highest seen in Channel Country, and making their way into Kati Thanda.
 However, South Australia has had severe drought since 2024, and locals think that the lake is unlikely to reach the peak reached in 1974.

+A new management plan for the national park was adopted in February 2025, which placed further restrictions on activities on and around the lake, already restricted under the 1985 gazetting of the lake as a national park.